Arik-code98/codebase-explainer/readme.md

 # Codebase Explainer

-Codebase Explainer is an ongoing project that allows users to interact with a GitHub repository using natural language.
+**Codebase Explainer** is an ongoing project that enables users to interact with any GitHub repository using natural language.

-The idea is to provide a repository URL and then chat with the codebase to understand its structure, functionality, and logic.
+By simply providing a repository URL, users can explore the codebase conversationally—understanding its structure, functionality, and logic without manually browsing through files.

+The system fetches the repository, processes the code, and builds a searchable knowledge base, allowing users to ask questions and receive context-aware answers.

 > 🚧 This project is currently under development.